GMNaumov/gitignore-files/README.md

 # gitignore-files
-A personal view of .gitignore-files for my different various
+A personal view of .gitignore-files for my various projects

 Created with https://www.toptal.com/developers/gitignore